Happy National Fishing and Boating Week!

 Step onto a harbor cruise if you’re not quite ready to slip out into the Atlantic on a charter.
 Try the Miss Hampton II out of Hampton, American Rover out of Norfolk (a sailing schooner) or Victory Rover, also out of Norfolk.
 A harbor cruise out of Norfolk would be especially fun this weekend as Norfolk Harborfest is going on and there will be many ships to see, not to mention fireworks!

 Hop aboard a charter and head out into the Chesapeake Bay or Atlantic Ocean for stellar offshore and deep sea fishing.
-Captains of Bay Fisher II, Catchin’ Up, Final Pursuit, Flat Line, High Hopes, Key Dreams, Lemon Twist, Long Time Com’n, Matador, Net Profits, Ocean Eagle, and Rock Hound will help you land croaker, flounder, sea bass, tautog, cobia and possibly a blue marlin, among others.
+Captains of Fisher’s Bay Charters, Catchin’ Up, Final Pursuit, Flat Line, High Hopes, Key Dreams, Lemon Twist, Long Time Com’n, Matador, Net Profits, Ocean Eagle, and Rock Hound will help you land croaker, flounder, sea bass, tautog, cobia and possibly a blue marlin, among others.

 Virginia’s rivers are ripe for a variety of freshwater fish, and there are plenty of guides on standby to help you get started.